The Tomoro Foundation

 - Education: Advancement of education for young people, including support for educational charities, means-tested bursaries, scholarships, and grants to individuals in need

-- Health: Advancement of health, including support for healthcare organizations and medical research related to non-terminal diseases
+- Health: Advancement of health, including support for healthcare organisations and medical research related to non-terminal diseases

-- Environment: Conservation, protection and improvement of the physical and natural environment, with specific emphasis on ocean conservation and cleaning
+- Environment: Conservation, protection and improvement of the physical and natural environment

 - Social Welfare: Relief of those in need by reason of age, youth, financial hardship, disability, or other disadvantage

-- Culture and Arts: Support for cultural and artistic organizations
+- Culture and Arts: Support for cultural and artistic organisations

 The foundation also supports raising awareness, research, and publication of research in these areas in any part of the world.